JanetMutua/frontend-mentor-sandbox/newsletter-sign-up-with-success-message-main/README-template.md

 Users should be able to:

+- Add their email and submit the form
-- Complete the form and see a success toast message upon successful submission
+- See a success message with their email after successfully submitting the form
-- Receive form validation messages if:
+- See form validation messages if:
-  - A required field has been missed
+  - The field is left empty
   - The email address is not formatted correctly
-- Complete the form only using their keyboard
-- Have inputs, error messages, and the success message announced on their screen reader
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page